Importance of Free Playtime

 Examples of Free Play

-Free play is any unstructured activity that inspires your child to use her imagination without constant adult direction.
+Free playtime is any unstructured activity that inspires your child to use her imagination without constant adult direction.
 Examples include:

 - Neighborhood children playing together in the backyard…perhaps a game of hopscotch or kickball.
 This is a great way for children to meet their daily physical activity requirements.